Keiii25/stock_market_forecasting/README.md

 ## Steps to run the code
-* Clone the github and goto folder
+* Clone the github repository or download the zip file
+* Navigate to the folder `Stock Market Prediction App` by running `cd Stock Market Prediction App` on the terminal
-* install the required dependencies
+* Run `pip install -r requirements.txt`
-* Run Stock Market Prediction/app.py - this starts the http server using python flask
+* Run `flask run` - this starts the http server using python flask
-* Open the port on the browser and use the site
+* Open the port `http://127.0.0.1:5000/` on the browser